Lineworker: Safety

-Lineworkers, especially those who deal with live electrical apparatus, use personal protective equipment (PPE) as protection against inadvertent contact.
+Lineworkers, especially those who work with live electrical apparatus, use personal protective equipment (PPE) to protect against inadvertent contact.
 This includes rubber gloves, rubber sleeves, bucket liners, and protective blankets.

-When working with energized power lines, powerline workers must use protection to eliminate any contact with the energized line.
-The requirements for PPEs and associated permissible voltage depends on applicable regulations in the jurisdiction as well as company policy.
-Voltages higher than those that can be worked using gloves are worked with special sticks known as hot-line tools or hot sticks, with which power lines can be safely handled from a distance.
-Powerline workers must also wear special rubber insulating gear when working with live wires to protect against any accidental contact with the wire.
-The buckets powerline workers sometimes work from are also insulated with fiberglass.
+When working with energized power lines, power line workers must use protection to prevent contact with the energized line.
+The requirements for PPE and associated permissible voltages depend on applicable regulations in the jurisdiction and company policy.
+Voltages higher than those that can be worked on with gloves are handled with special sticks known as hot-line tools or hot sticks, which allow power lines to be safely handled from a distance.
+Power line workers must also wear special rubber insulating gear when working with live wires to protect against accidental contact.
+The buckets power line workers sometimes work from are also insulated with fiberglass.

-De-energized power lines can be hazardous as they can still be energized from another source such as interconnection or interaction with another circuit even when they appear to be shut off.
-For example, a higher-voltage distribution level circuit may feed several lower-voltage distribution circuits through transformers.
-If the higher voltage circuit is de-energized, but if lower-voltage circuits connected remain energized, the higher voltage circuit will remain energized.
-Another problem can arise when de-energized wires become energized through electrostatic or electromagnetic induction from energized wires nearby.
+De-energized power lines can be hazardous, as they may still be energized from another source, such as interconnection or interaction with another circuit, even when they appear to be shut off.
+For example, a higher-voltage distribution-level circuit may feed several lower-voltage distribution circuits via transformers.
+If the higher-voltage circuit is de-energized but lower-voltage circuits connected remain energized, the higher-voltage circuit will remain energized.
+Another problem can arise when de-energized wires become energized by electrostatic or electromagnetic induction from nearby energized wires.

-All live line work PPE must be kept clean from contaminants and regularly tested for di-electric integrity.
-This is done by the use of high voltage electrical testing equipment.
+All live-line work PPE must be kept free of contaminants and regularly tested for dielectric integrity.
+This is done using high-voltage electrical testing equipment.

 Other general items of PPE such as helmets are usually replaced at regular intervals.